kencochrane/docker-guidebook/docker-guidebook.rst

 What is Docker?
 ===============
-Docker is a tool created by the folks at `dotCloud <http://dotcloud.com>`_ to make using LinuX Containers (`LXC <http://lxc.sourceforge.net/>`_) easier to use.
+Docker is a tool created by the folks at `dotCloud <http://dotcloud.com>`_ to make LinuX Containers (`LXC <http://lxc.sourceforge.net/>`_) easier to use.
 Linux Containers are basically light weight Virtual Machines (`VM <http://en.wikipedia.org/wiki/Virtual_machine>`_).
 A linux container runs Unix processes with strong guarantees of isolation across servers.
 Your software runs repeatably everywhere because its Container includes all of its dependencies.

 If you still don't understand what Docker is, and what it can do for you, don't worry, keep reading and it will become clear soon enough.